vijay-eis/rfcs/text/0000-localizing-api-messages.md

 ## Detailed Explanation/Design

 ### Terminology
-- Static Message - This is something you need translate
+- Static Message - E.g. _This is something you need translate_
-- Static Message with placeholder - You can ONLY renew {n} times
+- Static Message with placeholder - _You can ONLY renew {n} times_

 ### In Scope Requirements/Use cases